Underwater R.O.V. Project

 rov6This article has all the information you need to complete a Science Fair Project, including instructional step-by-step video, documentation, required forms, experimentation tips and tricks, and how to squeeze your great idea into the scientific method.
-This project is for grades 9-12.
+This experiment is for advanced students.

 Comments